a2z2k26/bumba-voice/docs/ARCHITECTURE_DIAGRAMS.md

 **Document Version:** 1.0
 **Last Updated:** 2025-11-12
-**Project:** Chatta Voice Mode
+**Project:** Bumba Voice Mode
 **Status:** Complete

 ---

-*These diagrams illustrate the comprehensive architecture of the Chatta voice mode system, showing the relationships between components, data flow patterns, and the evolution of the system through its five development phases.*
+*These diagrams illustrate the comprehensive architecture of the Bumba voice mode system, showing the relationships between components, data flow patterns, and the evolution of the system through its five development phases.*